 Grossmünster played a significant role in the diffusion of the Reformation in Swiss-German Switzerland.
 It was Ulrich Zwingli, after becoming pastor of Grossmuenster in 1519, who started preaching and spreading his religious ideas to reform the Catholic Church.
 To date, about 27% of the Swiss population are Protestants.

-The most interesting architectural features of the Grossmünster are the Romanesque portal, with its columns and carvings.
+The most interesting architectural feature of the Grossmünster is the Romanesque portal, which has columns and carvings.
 And you’ll see more Romanesque style in the crypt.
-If you’re passionate about modern art, you’ll certainly don’t want to miss the stained-glass windows realized in 1932 by world-famous Swiss artist Alberto Giacometti.
+If you’re passionate about modern art, you certainly don’t want to miss the stained-glass windows realized in 1932 by world-famous Swiss artist Alberto Giacometti.

-For superb panoramic views of Zurich, you can climb the Karlsturm tower.
-Be ready to climb 187 steps, though.
-Unlikely Milan Cathedral, where there’s an elevator to the stunning rooftop, here you have no other choice than to use your legs and do some exercise.
+For superb panoramic views of Zurich, you can climb the Karlsturm Tower.
+Be ready to ascend 187 steps, though.
+Unlike Milan Cathedral, where there’s an elevator to the stunning rooftop, here you have no choice but to use your legs and exercise.

 A river cruise on the Limmat